AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 	- Role:
 		- rogue assassin
 	- Background:
-		- pirate, head of the thieves' guild in the desert oasis city of Ank'Harel on the continent of Marquet
+		- Pirate who used to sail with Perjeon; head of the thieves' guild in the desert oasis city of Ank'Harel on the continent of Marquet

 Wanda (quartermaster, female genasi) welcomes everyone to the skyship (The Glittering Shroud).
 She takes us to the guest rooms.
 There is a two day travel to Shamal from Ank'Harel.
 Aza casts tiny hut for us all to sleep in so we don’t have to take watches.
 Thekar does not join us and stays up does some detailed stone working on the hand of a statue instead.
 He spots 5 rats.